invokr/protobuf-emscripten/README.md

 # protobuf-emscripten

-## About

-This repository implements the nessecary code for protobuf to run via emscripten.
+This is a version of protobuf that has been patched to support compliation via emscripten.

 ## Compiling

 The following instructions are for Unix based systems.
-Compiling on Windows should also work but has not been tested.
+Compiling on Windows should also work but has not been tested yet.

  - Clone the repository
  - Install autotools and emscripten